ailenelung/markdown-portfolio/_includes/04-lists.md

 1. Benjamin
-  * Baby moustache and beard
+  * Baby moustache and beard :heart:
   * Working out together
   * Talking about creativity in all realms
   * Exploring restaurants